YannHS/bellhs/content/en/homepage/elearning.md

 {{< column >}}
 ##### What does this mean?
-This means that students are could be forced to take at least 2 courses *entirely through a computer, with no human interaction with the other students or the teacher.*
+This means that students could be forced to take at least 2 courses *entirely through a computer, with no human interaction with the other students or the teacher.*
 {{</ column >}}